andrejp88/exceeds-expectations/README.md

 ```

-#### Arbitrary Predicates

-When the method you need isn't in the library... yet 😉
+Arbitrary predicates, for when the method you need isn't in the library... yet.

 ```d
 unittest